 Mayor Gene Whitfield

 Mayor Gene Whitfield is a third generation East Pasco County resident.
-He has been married to his high school sweetheart for 46 years, Ernestine, a Dade City native, and they have two children.
-They have been owners of Whitfield Funeral Home for over twenty-five years.
-Their son Tim works at the funeral home and is an inshore charter boat Master Captain and daughter Amy also works at the funeral home.
-She has completed her degree and will soon be a Licensed Funeral Director.
-Their daughter-in-law Robin is a cosmetologist and also works at the funeral home.
-Mayor Gene and Ernestine have three grandchildren Jake, Kylie, and Delanie who also work after school at the funeral home in various jobs.
+He has been married to his high school sweetheart for 52 years, Ernestine, a Dade City native, and they have two children.
+They have been owners of Whitfield Funeral Home for over 30 years.
+Their son Tim is an inshore charter boat Master Captain and daughter Amy works at the funeral home.
+She has her degree and is a Licensed Funeral Director.
+Their daughter-in-law, Robin, is a cosmetologist and also works at the funeral home.
+Mayor Gene and Ernestine have three grandchildren: Jake, Kylie, and Delanie who all also worked after school at the funeral home while growing up.
 The Whitfield family has a unique relationship within the family.
 They work together, go out to eat together, attend church together, holiday together and even vacation together and they all get along.

 Serving the Community

-Over the years Gene has served the community in many ways.
-He was chairman of the Florida Hospital Foundation Board of Trustees for four years and served on the Florida Hospital Board of Directors for four years.
-He served on the Board of Directors of East Pasco Habitat for Humanity for six years and was Chairman for one year.
-Gene served as President one year (Superior Club) and twenty three years a member of Zephyrhills Kiwanis Club.
-He was Deacon at his church for sixteen years and Sunday School teacher for eight years.
-Gene has been a member of the Zephyrhills Chamber of Commerce over twenty-six years and served as a director for six years.
+Over the years, Gene has served the community in many ways.
+He was chairman of the Florida Hospital Foundation Board of Trustees for four (4) years and served on the Florida Hospital Board of Directors for four (4) years.
+He served on the Board of Directors of East Pasco Habitat for Humanity for six (6) years and was Chairman for one year.
+Gene served as President one (1) year (Superior Club) and twenty-six (26) years a member of Zephyrhills Kiwanis Club.
+He was Deacon at his church for sixteen (16) years and Sunday School teacher for eight (8) years.
+Gene has been a member of the Zephyrhills Chamber of Commerce over thirty (30) years and served as a director for six (6) years.

 Mayor Gene’s mission statement: “It is my desire to use the opportunity of serving as Mayor to work on projects and programs that will benefit the community as a whole; to strengthen relations between City government and the citizens, hence, better services for the citizens.
 I do not seek fanfare, but rather, I seek results…results that make our community better.”